DataQualityCommittee/dqc_us_rules/README.md

   * numpy
 * Extract the xule.zip file.
 Copy the xule folder to the Arelle plugin folder.
 The default directory under linux is [arelle_root]/arelle/plugins.

+When running Arelle with the DQC plugin from source, use Python 3.5 or later.
+The plugin is not compatible with earlier versions of Python.

+### Updating the ruleset map file
+After the installation, the ruleset map file needs to be updated for the latest version.
+The latest ruleset map is "plugin/xule/rulesetMap.json" in the GitHub distribution.
+Use the following command to update the ruleset map:

+`
+arelleCmdLine --plugin validate/DQC --DQC-replace-rule-set-map *{location of rulesetMap.json file from the GitHub distribution}*
+`

 ## <a name="using"></a>Usage and Results - DQC Rules with Arelle

 *  [from the graphic user interface (GUI)](usage_Arelle_GUI.md) - **version 5.2.0 or later**